yoHasse-Gaming/owlbear_myz_dice/README.md

 # Mutant:Year Zero Dice for Owlbear Rodeo

-3D dice extension for playing Mutant: Year Zero and its' expansions in OwlBear Rodeo!
+3D dice extension for playing Mutant: Year Zero and its' expansions in OwlBear Rodeo, based on the [OwlBear Rodeo Dice Extension](https://github.com/owlbear-rodeo/dice).

 Thanks to the OwlBear Rodeo dev team for letting amateurs like me fiddle with their Dice roller